omise/omise-android/README.md

 ### Authorizing payment via an external app

 Some request methods allow the user to authorize the payment with an external app, for example Alipay.
 When a user needs to authorize the payment with an external app, `AuthorizingPaymentActivity` will automatically open an external app.
-However merchant developers must handle the `Intent` callback by themselves.
+However, merchant developers must handle the `Intent` callback themselves.

 ## ProGuard rules

-If you enable ProGuard, then add these rules in your ProGuard file.
+If you enable ProGuard, then add these rules to your ProGuard file.

 ```ProGuard
 -dontwarn okio.**